 The steps you need to take to encrypt

 It's a pretty simple process to enable your SSL certificates.
-Simply go to the Preferences -> DNS & domains page in your Toolbox.
+Simply go to the Preferences -> DNS & domains page in your store's admin.

 There you'll see a list of the custom domain names that you've added to your store.
 Next to each domain name, you may see a note that an SSL Certificate is available for the domain name.
 This means that a certificate has already been acquired for that domain name and that it's ready to be enabled.

 Don't worry if all your domain names don't yet have certificates.
 Once you enable Store-Front SSL, we'll try to request certificates for the remaining domain names.

 Under the Enable Store-Front SSL Security heading, you'll find a checkbox that you can use to enable SSL for your store.
 Just click on the checkbox, and we'll start the process of requesting any missing certificates and switching your store to https:// mode.

 What happens if something goes wrong